 Are black bean burgers healthy?

-How to freeze black bean burgers
+How to freeze burgers

 Yesss, these are perfect for freezing!
 Simply complete the instructions below until you form the individual burger patties, then place in a single layer on a baking sheet and freeze until solid – about 1-2 hours.